minaohh/mina-blog/content/blog/theres-no-escaping-covid-19/index.md

 ### Symptoms we cannot ignore

 ![images/ED31A307-F776-4BF0-A6F5-B84433E36518.jpeg](images/ED31A307-F776-4BF0-A6F5-B84433E36518.jpeg)

-Doing *Tuob*, the practice of inhaling steam from a basin with ginger, lemon, and hot water, to help ease the symptoms (note: it’s not a cure)
+<span class="figcaption_hack">Doing *Tuob*, the practice of inhaling steam from a basin with ginger, lemon, and hot water, to help ease the symptoms (note: it’s not a cure)</span>

 It was my brother, *Carlo*, who exhibited some of the mild symptoms of COVID first.
 He had sore throat, cough, and colds beginning 4th January, which lasted for a week.
 Since it was still close to the New Year celebration, and having indulged ourselves with cakes, ice cream, cold drinks, mango float, and other sweets, we thought nothing of it.
 No one else was affected so we believed the overindulgence during the holiday season was to blame.